mapsandapps/trail-maps/README.md

 1. Save the geojson from geojson.io to the geojsons folder ([example of geojson.io finished map](http://geojson.io/#id=gist:anonymous/ac4e24e1b474df5dac41080189200dc1&map=16/33.8282/-84.2443))
 1. Add info about the trail to list.js
 1. Push the changes to github master branch to update [the site](https://mapsandapps.github.io/trail-maps/)

+To edit an existing map:

+1. Open the existing map from `geojsons` in geojson.io
+1. Follow steps for creating a new map

 Trail colors & widths: